Measuring irreversibility from learned representations of biological patterns: Complex Ginzburg-Landau dynamics describe the experimental Rho phase field

-where $\varphi$ is the phase, $c_1$ models the linear dispersion of the medium, and $c_2$ models the nonlinear dispersion.
+with $A = |A|\exp{(i\phi)}$, where $\phi$ is a phase field varying in space and time, $c_1$ models the linear dispersion of the medium, and $c_2$ models the nonlinear dispersion.
 The CGL equation approximates envelope dynamics of reaction-diffusion patterning as arises in the well-known Brusselator model~\cite{falasco2018information,kuramoto1984chemical}.
 Intuitively, higher $c_1$ corresponds to faster Rho diffusion, while higher $c_2$ corresponds to higher Rho activation rate~\cite{liu2021topological}.

-\subsection{Factorizing variational autoencoders represent high-dimensional dynamics in a low-dimensional latent space}
+\section{Factorizing variational autoencoders represent high-dimensional dynamics in a low-dimensional latent space}

 Spatiotemporally continuous Rho phase fields, as in the CGL model, have many degrees of freedom and are challenging inputs for irreversibility estimators that take low-dimensional trajectories.
-Crucially, we use variational autoencoders (VAE) to represent Rho and CGL phase fields in low-dimensional latent spaces.
+Crucially, we use variational autoencoders (VAE)~\cite{kingma2013autoencoding} to represent Rho and CGL phase fields in low-dimensional latent spaces.
 Each VAE consists of an encoder, two bottleneck layers, and a decoder [Fig.~\ref{fig:schematic}(e) and Methods].
-The encoder feeds inputs (here phase fields $\varphi$) through convolutional layers followed by linear layers.
-Encoder outputs in the first bottleneck layer consist of means and variances of Gaussian variational posteriors $q_\theta(\bm{z}|\varphi)$ over the $d$-dimensional latent space, where $\theta$ denotes encoder parameters and $\bm{z}$ denotes a latent-space vector.
-Decoder inputs in the second bottleneck layer are sampled from $q_\theta(\bm{z}|\varphi)$ through reparameterization~\cite{kingma2013autoencoding}, and feed through linear layers followed by transposed convolutional layers.
-The decoder $p_\phi(\varphi|\bm{z})$ outputs reconstructed $\varphi$, with $\phi$ denoting decoder parameters.
+The encoder feeds inputs $\bm{x}$ (here transformed from $64\times 64$ phase-field frames $\bm{\phi}$) through convolutional layers followed by linear layers.
+Encoder outputs in the first bottleneck layer consist of means and variances of Gaussian variational posteriors $q_{\bm{\theta}}(\bm{z}|\bm{x})$ over the $d$-dimensional latent space, where $\bm{\theta}$ denotes encoder parameters and $\bm{z}$ denotes a latent-space vector.
+Decoder inputs in the second bottleneck layer are sampled from $q_{\bm{\theta}}(\bm{z}|\bm{x})$ through reparameterization, and feed through linear layers followed by transposed convolutional layers.
+The decoder $p_{\bm{\psi}}(\bm{x}|\bm{z})$ outputs reconstructed $\bm{x}$, with $\bm{\psi}$ denoting decoder parameters.